-Answer: Yes.
+Answer, yes.
 Just as with any other doctor visit, your first visit will be a time for your new doctor to get to know you.
-They may ask you questions about your medical history, your current health protocols, and what your experience with medical cannabis has been in the past.
+They may ask you questions about your medical history, your current health protocols, and what past experience you have with medical cannabis.

 Make sure to be open and honest with them about what other medications or drugs (prescription or otherwise) you may be using or have used in the past.
 Cannabis can interact with other medications and drugs to change their effects.
 The information you share with your doctor is privileged and there’s no reason to fear any legal repercussions.

-Answer: No. In the U.S., typically, doctors will write you a recommendation to use medical cannabis.
+The answer is no here.
+In the U.S., typically, doctors will write you a recommendation to consume medical cannabis.
 With your recommendation, you’ll then be able to apply to your state which will grant you your medical cannabis card.
 Every state has different regulations for this.
 For instance, in Illinois, you can apply for an immediate cannabis card if you’re trying to swap out of opioids.